What do I do, if I need to see a doctor, and Dr Baird is not available?

 Please notify cancellations as soon as possible, and preferably by at least the day before your appointment.
 However, we will accept cancellations up to the time of your appointment.

-If you do not attend your appointment, and you have not notified the Clinic about cancelling the appointment, then we regret that a 'non-attendance' fee of $20 will apply.
+If you do not attend your appointment, and you have not notified the Clinic about cancelling the appointment, then we regret that a 'non-attendance' fee may apply.
 This fee is not rebateable by Medicare.

 If your GP has marked your appointment as 'do not cancel', then any requests to cancel this appointment will be referred to your GP so that you can discuss this.